 Clavelin Full: 620ml This seldom seen wine bottle size is used for Vin Juane, the yellow wine of the Jura region of France.

 Liter 1000ml This little wine bottle size holds the middle ground between a full bottle and magnum.
-It is popularized in California by Grace Family Vineyards.
+It has been popularized in California by Grace Family Vineyards for their Cabernet Sauvignon.

 Marie Jeanne: 2.25 Liters This is equal to 3 standard bottles, or one magnum and one bottle.
 Port producers often refer to this unique bottle as a Tregnum or Tappit Hen bottle.